pierrebarbera/epa-ng/README.md

 This tool is still in an active, *beta* phase of development.
 Suggestions, bug reports and constructive comments are more than encuraged!
 Please do so in the [issues section](https://github.com/Pbdas/epa/issues).

+For general discussion of the algorithm and its usage please head to [the RAxML Google Group](https://groups.google.com/forum/#!forum/raxml).

 ## Introduction

 `EPA-ng` is a complete rewrite of the [Evolutionary Placement Algorithm (EPA)](https://academic.oup.com/sysbio/article/60/3/291/1667010/Performance-Accuracy-and-Web-Server-for), previously implemented in [RAxML](https://github.com/stamatak/standard-RAxML).
 It uses [libpll](https://github.com/xflouris/libpll) to perform maximum likelihood-based phylogenetic placement of genetic sequences on a user-supplied reference tree and alignment.